phebus/ui_test_framework/README.md

 * **HEADLESS**=*true*

   Run in headless mode.
-Currently this is only supported for Chrome.
+Supported and tested on Chrome and Firefox.

 * **DEBUG**=*true*